Diagnosing Breast Cancer

 Macmillan Cancer Support

-Women who have symptoms usually begin by seeing their GP.
-They will examine you and refer you to a breast clinic.
-You should get an appointment within 2 weeks.
+You usually start by seeing your GP.
+They will examine you and refer you to a breast clinic to see a specialist.

-Some women are referred through the NHS breast screening programme.
+Or you may be referred through NHS breast screening programmes.
+This is usually if there are changes on your mammogram.
 Breast screening is a way of finding breast cancer at an early stage, when it is too small to be felt or seen.

 At the breast clinic

-You will see a specialist breast doctor or a nurse practitioner.
+At the clinic, you will see a specialist breast doctor or a nurse.
 You may also see a breast care nurse.
 They usually ask you if:

 The doctor or nurse will examine your breasts and the lymph nodes in your armpits and around your neck.